AP Art History Score Calculator (2026)

 View Your Results

-The calculator will instantly display your raw scores, composite score, and predicted AP score (1-5).
-The composite score combines your MCQ and FRQ performance using the official 50/50 weighting.
+The calculator displays your raw section points, weighted composite, and predicted AP score (1-5).
+It combines MCQ and FRQ performance using the official 50/50 section weighting.

 Understand Your Score